+Time & Place:

-Time & Place Tuesday and Thursday, 9:30pm - 10:50pm; Room 306 Carnegie
+Monday, Wednesday & Friday, 11:40am - 12:35pm; Room 114 Carnegie

 Description: Combinatorics is one branch of mathematics which has many applications in the "real world."
 It is a problem oriented subject.
 Both of these facts are reflected in the design of the course.
 Two of the most important topics within combinatorics are Graph Theory and the Theory of Enumeration.
 Graph Theory is the study of abstract incidence relations and Enumeration is the study of counting techniques.
-The course is divided among these two topics with about two-thirds devoted to enumeration.
+The course is divided evenly between these two topics.
+The course includes several classes on the structure of fullerenes, large carbon molecules.
+This will be the background for a student research project available in the spring semester.

 Text: Applied Combinatorics 6th Ed. by Alan Tucker.
-We will cover most of each of the chapters 1 through 9 of the text.
+We will cover most of each of the chapters 1 through 8 of the text.
 Exactly which sections will be omitted will be decided as the course progresses.

-Instructor: Professor Jack E. Graver Office: 229E in the Physics Building
+Instructor: Professor Jack E. Graver

+Office: 300C Carnegie

-Office hours: Wednesday 9:30am to 11:00am,
+Office hours: Monday 2:00pm to 3:00pm,

-Tuesday & Thursday 11:00am to 11:45am
+Thursday 9:30am to 11:00am

-Email: jegraver@syr.edu, University Extension: 1576.
+Email: jegraver@syr.edu, Extension: 1576.